solidrock-technology/docs/docs/guide/accounts/account-types.md

 ### Front of House Admin

 Front of House admins have permission to access the Front of House management pages as well as being able to access all other publicly available pages and their own profile.
-These admins **do not** have access to the backend event managament pages.
+These admins **do not** have access to the backend event management pages.
 They can access:

 -   [Arrivals](/guide/front-of-house/arrivals)